 <<< BEGINNING OF GLW-ADAPTED GLTD AG 47 SECTION >>>

-A. When the insurer follows the instructions provided in this guideline, the selected claim mortality rates and recovery rates are deemed to be tables approved by the commissioner as the minimum standard for computing reserves as established by Section 4.G of the Standard Valuation Law.
+A. When the insurer follows the instructions provided in this guideline, the selected claim mortality rates and recovery rates automatically meet the minimum standard for computing reserves as established by Section 4.G of the Standard Valuation Law.